DerpPrincess/DerpPrincess/README.md

 <div align="center">
 <p>Hello, I'm Allison!
 I'm a Full Stack Software Engineer and Polyglot programmer.
 My core focus professionally has been with Web Development, where I've utilized my skills professionally using JavaScript/TypeScript frameworks React and Vue.
 Additionally, I also love Game Development (Unreal Engine and Unity), Mobile Development ((React, Swift), as well as tinkering with Artifical Intelligence and Machine Learning (Tensorflow, PyTorch, OpenAI).
 Sometimes, I play with art.</p>

+<p>I am the Lead maintainer of the MediEvil Decompilation Project.</p>
 </div>

 ## Portfolio